hollowaykeanho/TEMPLATE_PYTHON/README.md

 > [!IMPORTANT]
 > **DEPRECATION NOTICE**:
 >
-> 1. This template had been upstreamed to the main template repo located here:
+> 1. This template had superseded by AutomataCI:
->    https://github.com/ChewKeanHo/Template.
+>    https://github.com/ChewKeanHo/AutomataCI/.
 Please use that instead.

 A template for all (Holloway) Chew, Kean Ho's new Python-based project repository.
 It setups and includes all necessary and easy-to-modify artworks,